haoyunfeng1/arcknow-local/README.md

 ## Overview
 This repo includes code for
-- Down scentific papers in pdf from online and parse papers into json format.
+- Download scentific papers in pdf from online and parse papers into json format.
 Parsers are available for
     - ICML 2024 proceeding
     - SIGIR 2024 proceeding
     - NIPS 2024 proceeding